SciTech Manager

 The SciTech Manager must have:

-- Knowledge of the alternative protein or food innovation ecosystem.
+- Knowledge of the alternative protein or food innovation ecosystem will be viewed favourably.

 - A deep commitment to GFI APAC’s mission and a strong interest in food systems innovation and public engagement.